 \textbf{Security and Robustness}~\cite{lu2023exploring} comprehensively discussed potential vulnerabilities and essential components in decentralized training for LLMs in terms of data and models.~\cite{zhao2023privacy} studied a comprehensive literature survey about privacy-preserving in federated training of foundation models.~\cite{wu2024vulnerabilities} investigated the vulnerability of federated foundation models under adversarial threats.
 In addition, a novel attack strategy is developed to target the safety issues of foundation models in the setting of FL.

-\textbf{Privacy} To enhance privacy protection and improve model performance, FedPIT~\cite{zhang2024fedpit} proposed to use LLM's in-context learning abilities to augment local synthetic datasets.
-FFA-LoRA~\cite{sun2024improving} fixes the randomly initialized non-zero matrices and only fine-tune the zero-initialized matrices in LoRA to solve learning inefficiency in privacy-preserved FL.
+\textbf{Privacy} To enhance privacy protection and improve model performance, FedPIT~\cite{zhang2024fedpit} proposed to use LLMs' in-context learning abilities to augment local synthetic datasets.
+FFA-LoRA~\cite{sun2024improving} fixes the randomly initialized non-zero matrices and only fine-tunes the zero-initialized matrices in LoRA to solve learning inefficiency in privacy-preserved FL.

 \textbf{Attacks} Several papers also discuss the potential adversarial attack strategies and situations in federated LLMs fine-tuning.
 Wu et al. ~\cite{wu2024vulnerabilities} investigated the vulnerability in federated fine-tuning under adversarial threats.
 Experiments are conducted in both image and text domains, where this work discovered the high susceptibility of federated fine-tuning to adversarial attacks.
 Attackers can also recover private text in federated learning of language models~\cite{gupta2022recovering} with high fidelity.
-Further experiments show that if in fine-tuning stage, the pre-trained language model's word embedding remains unchanged, such attacks can be less effective.
+Further experiments show that if in the fine-tuning stage, the pre-trained language model's word embedding remains unchanged, such attacks can be less effective.
 Decepticon~\cite{fowl2022decepticons} also proposes a latent vector attack, which can discover private user text with malicious parameter vectors.
 In heterogeneous federated learning, Li et al. ~\cite{li2023unveiling} also develop a novel backdoor attack mechanism by mimicking normal client behavior.